gleam-lang/website/cheatsheets/gleam-for-go-users.md

 ### Strings

-In Go strings are stored as an array of bytes and an integer indicating the length of the buffer.
-Go itself has no information about how those bytes translate to characters, leaving that task to the programmer.
-Go's standard library however features a bunch of multi-byte compatible functions and conversion functions between UTF-8, ISO-8859-1 and further encodings.

-Go strings allow interpolation.
+In Go strings are slices (dynamically sized arrays) of bytes.
+Those bytes are arbitrary, and are not required to contain Unicode or any other string encoding.
+Go's standard library however has extensive support for string operations.
+Strings can be built efficiently with a `StringBuilder` type from the `strings` package in the standard library.
+Interpolation can be accomplished using `Sprintf` and other similar functions found in `fmt` package amongst others in the standard library.
+This uses C `strfmt` style format strings that are statically checked at compile time.

 In Gleam all strings are UTF-8 encoded binaries.
 Gleam strings do not allow interpolation, yet.
 Gleam however offers a `string_builder` via its standard